PravinChavan28/Agri-Stock/README.md

 ### Purpose of the Project

-The Agri Stock project aims to simplify cafeteria management by providing a comprehensive system that allows cafe owners to effortlessly create, modify, and print invoices, add and manage products, and control user access.
+The Agri Stock project aims to simplify cafeteria management by providing a comprehensive system that allows Agriculture Shop owners to effortlessly create, modify, and print invoices, add and manage products, and control user access.

 ## Key Features